 The Institute of Public Works Engineering Australasia Queensland (IPWEAQ) annual awards program places a spotlight on the projects and people who deliver exceptional outcomes for Queensland communities.

-Nominations open in February and close in July 2020.
-More information is available at https://www.ipweaq.com/awards.
-Winners are announced at the Gala Awards Ceremony and Dinner to be held in Cairns on Wednesday, 11 November 2020.
+Nominations open in March and close in July 2023.
+Winners are announced at the Gala Awards Ceremony and Dinner to be held on the Gold Coast - details to be confirmed.

 Award Categories include: